vippsas/vipps-shopify/order-statuses.md

 2. Partially fulfilled
 3. Fulfilled

-These indicates if you have shipped the order or not.
+These indicate whether you have shipped the order or not.
 Vipps does not take part in these statuses other than the default mechanisms in Shopify Admin.
 These can be used as usual, and do not indicate any status of the Vipps payment.
 Only the Financial status tells the status of the Vipps order.